Modiodal/ML/README.md

 ## #2 - Regression [binance_regression](../master/binance_regression.py)

 This data was taken from Binance's api which can accessed [here](https://python-binance.readthedocs.io/en/latest/binance.html).
-For this program I set out to learn about regression and its impact on predicting future stock.
+For this program, I set out to learn about regression and its impact on predicting future stock.
 During my time completing this program, I realized I should learn object oriented programming and implement that into my code.
 It was my fascination with cryptocurrencies volatility that drew me away from the traditional stock market.